top of page

 About Teletherapy

-Teletherapy, also known as telehealth, is therapy that is provided via a live internet connection by video, or by telephone.
-It can provide an alternative when in-person sessions are not feasible.
+Teletherapy, also known as telehealth or virtual therapy, is therapy that is provided via a live internet connection by video, or by telephone.
 The COVID-19 pandemic made teletherapy a necessary, and convenient, way for individuals to be able to receive the mental health care they need.
 Momentum Psychology and Performance provides teletherapy services to individuals located in the Commonwealth of Virginia and clients located in these states.
 As you consider whether teletherapy may be a good option for you, the following may be helpful for you to consider:

 1. Is teletherapy a secure and private way of communicating and conducting therapy?